 It was with a wry smile that I read in the Hertfordshire Mercury that Hertford Town Council had voted unanimously to reject the planning application to redevelop Bircherley Green.

 This would be fine if it wasn’t so wrong or, far from the truth.
-The Planning sub-committee voted to reject the plans.
-Their recommendation will be discussed by the full Town Council at the next opportunity.
+It was the Planning sub-committee that voted to reject the plans.

 There are or were, eight members of that sub-committee.
 One has since resigned as his seat is now subject to a by-election.
 Of the remaining seven three left the meeting room owing to a conflict of interest.
 Comments were reported by the Mercury from three councillors so it can be extrapolated that the seventh councillor did not turn up as the vote was in their words – unanimous, with no one abstaining.